Ear to the Ground

 Noise Barrier Specifications

 So how should noise barriers be implemented?
-Typically, noise barriers are first specified by acoustical engineers and the specifications often include the height and location of where it needs to go.
+Typically, noise barriers are first specified by acoustical consultants and the specifications often include the height and location of where it needs to go.
 The construction, the choice of material and the manufacturer is done at the discretion of the client based on the specifications given.
 The final design and construction of the noise barriers should then be verified to validate their performances.
 And this verification is often required by government or regulatory bodies prior to occupancy or for the release of securities from the municipalities.

 Attributes of Noise Barriers